spring-projects/spring-retry/README.md

 }
 ```

-The open and close callbacks come before and after the entire retry in the simplest case and `onError` applies to the individual `RetryCallback` calls.
-The close method might also receive a `Throwable`; if there has been an error it is the last one thrown by the `RetryCallback`.
+The `open` and `close` callbacks come before and after the entire retry in the simplest
+case, and `onError` applies to the individual `RetryCallback` calls.
+The close method
+might also receive a `Throwable`.
+If there has been an error, it is the last one thrown by
+the `RetryCallback`.

 Note that when there is more than one listener, they are in a list, so there is an order.
-In this case open will be called in the same order while onError and close will be called in reverse order.
+In this case, `open` is called in the same order, while `onError` and `close` are called
+in reverse order.

 ### Listeners for reflective method invocations